Do you use green garden stakes in your vegetable or flower garden beds to stake plants?

-Since I hadn’t worked with many of the flowers I started from seed before and my garden is new, I wasn’t sure how best to stake my plants.
+Since I hadn’t worked with many of the flowers I started from seed before last year, I wasn’t sure how best to stake my plants.

-When I layed out the new garden with stepping stone paths, I created small rectangular pockets for the seedlings to grow.
+When I layed out that new garden with stepping stone paths, I created small rectangular pockets for the seedlings to grow.

-The grow-through hoops that I love using were a little limiting for this space, so I opted to use 4-foot green garden stakes that I loosely tie my plants to keep them upright.
+I didn’t think the grow-through hoops that I love would work well for this space, so I opted to use 4-foot green garden stakes that I loosely tied twine around in a grid to keep my plants upright.

-This method has worked well with some plants, and not well for others.
+This method has worked well with some plants, and not so well with others.

-With using 4-foot garden stakes in the beds, the supports are at eye level.
+When using 4 or even 5-foot green garden stakes in the beds, the supports are at eye level.

-To help the eye see the green garden stakes, add a topper like these small terracotta pots.
+To help the eye see the green garden stakes, add a topper that is more visible like these small terracotta pots.